 We’ve all heard of Type A personalities; those whose characteristics include: competitiveness, neuroticism, perfectionism, strict organization, ambitiousness, aggressiveness, impatience, and meticulousness.
 People who have Type A personalities generally have jobs where they are in charge and directing others because of their dedication to completing tasks and their strong opinions on the best way to do things.

-Type B personalities are more on the passive side, and are usually characterized as people who are more relaxed, patient, creative, and imaginative.
+Type B personalities are more passive, and are usually characterized as people who are more relaxed, patient, creative, and imaginative.
 These two personality types are vastly different and seem to have a lot of room between them.
-That is why modern psychologists have begun to discuss different personality patterns that don’t directly fit into the Type A or B personality model and have labeled them as Type C and D personalities.
+That is why modern psychologists have begun discussing different personality patterns that don’t directly fit into the Type A or B personality model and have labeled them as Type C and D personalities.
 In this article, we’ll explore the qualities of those with a Type C personality.

 Characteristics of Type C Personalities